 The Bible’s main way of talking about God’s relationship to humanity is the image of a partnership.
-This video traces the way God entered into a series of formal relationships with various human partners in order to rescue the world through Jesus, the ultimate covenant partner.Video Details
+How and why does God enter into a series of formal relationships with various human partners in order to rescue the world through Jesus, the ultimate covenant partner?Video Details

 There are several ways in which we have a relationship with God.